Mobile-first vs responsive design

 It often leads to concise and focused content that is more efficient for users to consume.

-For example, the following visual component might be excluded in a mobile-first design, either because they are resources-heavy or due to a non-optimal behavior for mobile users:
+For example, the following visual component might be excluded in a mobile-friendly web design, either because they are resources-heavy or due to a non-optimal behavior for mobile users:

 • dropdowns